hemanthsai-vrsec/frtproject/README.md

 # Health Plus 🏥
 Health Plus is a versatile and stylish medical-themed website that can help enhance your online presence and expand your services globally.
 It is an excellent choice for various medical-related businesses such as hospitals, clinics, medical practices, dentists, psychiatrists and many more.
 Built entirely on Bootstrap framework, HTML5, CSS3, and JQuery, this fully responsive cross-browser website can be viewed on all devices and screen sizes.

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based Health care application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://mango-ground-048f0b600.3.azurestaticapps.net/

-**project demo video link** - https://youtu.be/8YBD2Cqz8Xk
+**Project Demo Video Link** - https://youtu.be/8YBD2Cqz8Xk

 ## Azure Services used for Project